Osteochondritis dissecans

 Risk factors

-Osteochondritis dissecans occurs most commonly in children and adolescents between the ages of 10 and 20 who are highly active in sports.
+Osteochondritis dissecans happens mainly in children and teens between the ages of 10 and 20 who are active in sports.
+Obesity may raise the risk.

 Complications